Rockefeller Arts Center

 Designed by the architectural firm I.M.
 Pei and Partners and built in 1969, the Michael C. Rockefeller Arts Center is a major cultural center of visual and performing arts for western New York and northwestern Pennsylvania.

-Tickets are also available through the Campus Ticket Office at the Williams Center, by phone at 673-3501 (1-866-441-4928).
+Tickets are also available by phone at 673-3501 and at the Campus Ticket Office in the Williams Center.

 We are pleased to welcome Lake Shore Savings back as our season sponsor.
 Learn more about Lake Shore Savings at www.lakeshoresavings.com.